laravel/docs/queries.md

 <a name="updating-json-columns"></a>
 ### Updating JSON Columns

 When updating a JSON column, you should use `->` syntax to access the appropriate key in the JSON object.
-This operation is only supported on databases that support JSON columns:
+This operation is only supported on MySQL 5.7:

     DB::table('users')
                 ->where('id', 1)